ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 });
 ```
 ### [Shader Particle Engine](http://squarefeet.github.io/ShaderParticleEngine/)
-Since Threejs doesn't have a native particle system implementation I included this particle library as good starting point for learning particles.
+Since three.js doesn't have a native particle system implementation I included this particle library as good starting point for learning particles.
 This library is rather dated and a [rewrite](https://github.com/squarefeet/ShaderParticleEngine/issues/50) was in the works at one point...
 Running the engine will produce console warnings similar to
 ```
 THREE.BufferAttribute: .dynamic has been deprecated.
 Use .usage instead
 ```
 but the core functionality of the particle system still works great.
-This library was intented to be included after Threejs as a script tag so that the THREE namespace would be in the global scope.
+This library was intended to be included after three.js as a script tag so that the THREE namespace would be in the global scope.
 This works well for the script tags, but **the npm package/build of SPE doesn't work as Three is no longer in the global scope**.

 To solve this I just imported three into SPE.js and used ES2015 syntax to export the SPE class.
 So the module version of this library that works is located in src\js\vendor\SPE.js.
 This is the only file you need so you may remove the NPM dependency from package.json.